LagoVista/docs/guides/solution/description.md

 **What are Solutions used for**

-A Solution is where you use all the NuvIoT componentsthat will make up your application, a Solution consists of a set of supported device configurations, listeners, and a planner.
+A Solution is where you use all the NuvIoT components that will make up your application, a Solution consists of a set of supported device configurations, listeners, and a planner.

 **Solution (Tutorial)**